 Fragrances: Although they may offer a pleasant scent to your favorite shampoo or conditioner, artificial fragrances (and even some natural fragrances) are often the cause of allergic irritation.
-Dr. Frank Lipman, founder of Eleven-Eleven Wellness Center in New York City, calls synthetic fragrances "cancer-causing" and says they are "shown to affect the central nervous system."
+Dr. Frank Lipman, founder of Eleven-Eleven Wellness Center in New York City, says synthetic fragrances can trigger "... certain cancers and neurological problems."
 While you may not experience some of the more drastic effects, if you are prone to allergic reactions, it is generally best to search for fragrance-free products.

 - Preservatives: To maintain the shelf life of hair products, manufacturers often include preservatives in their formulations.
 Mumbai cosmetologist Dr. Dinyar Workingboxwalla warns against chemicals like "methyl, propyl, butyl, (and) ethyl parabens."
 He links them to allergic skin reactions and describes them as potentially cancerous.
 In addition, in an interview published on BeautyHigh.com, Dr. Vermén Verallo-Rowell recommends avoiding the chemical preservative methylisothiazolinone, which has an allergic reaction rate of ten percent (as opposed to the average rate of two percent or less).